-In the software development industry, it’s common to work with developers who prefer to work with no commitments against timelines.
+In the software development industry, it's important to know some software estimation techniques as it’s common to work with developers who prefer to work with no commitments against timelines.
 For the most part, engineers find deadlines restrictive in their coding process.
 The estimation techniques in Software development for the developers are very important for the success of a project.
 On the other hand, business owners usually want strict timelines in order to keep their company on track.
 The difference in preferences typically results in stressful relationships for both parties as well as a lack of trust.
 It’s apparent that finding common ground will oftentimes be tricky, but from the perspective of the dev, here is what makes estimating timelines so strenuous.

 Calculating the Software estimation area example

-In order to approach this topic, we have found it beneficial to use an example that will take you back to math class.
+As a way to illustrate what software estimation techniques for estimating software development timelines are like, there's a good example that will take you back to math class.
 Finding the area of a square is a simple process.
 Multiply the length by the width and you have successfully solved the problem.
 Even a rectangle or triangle isn’t very complex, but what if I were to ask you to find the area of a blob?

 Solving this problem requires a few more steps and a little deeper thinking, as the blobs lines are inconsistent and the shapes within it aren’t straight forward.
 Finding the area of this oblong shape can correlate to estimating a timeline for a project.
 Is it possible?
 Absolutely.
 But there many twists and turns that make the process complicated to estimate such as: